 - Monitor and secure remote access.
-With increasingly dispersed workforces and growing use of external IT service providers, managing and monitoring remote access to the IT system is critical.
+With increasingly dispersed workforces and the growing use of external IT service providers, managing and monitoring remote access to the IT system is critical.
 Implementing a solution for users with and without elevated privileges to access the assets they need safely and with complete oversight enables productivity, agility, and security.

 - Store and protect credentials.
 Passwords to sensitive IT assets pose a serious risk if lost, exposed, shared, or stolen.
 Store credentials in a controlled vault and protect passwords against theft and sharing thanks to high-end encryption and automatic rotation.
-Even an exposed password is rendered useless, protecting your system from attempted exploit.
+Even an exposed password is rendered useless, protecting your system from the attempted exploit.

-- Simplify access with Single Sign On.
+- Simplify access with Single Sign-On.
 Remove the burden of managing a different password for each target application by implementing a seamless single sign-on platform to simplify user access to all business applications.

 - Verify identities with multi-factor authentication.
-Further secure your IT infrastructure with additional verification that a user is who he or she claims to be.
+Further, secure your IT infrastructure with additional verification that a user is who he or she claims to be.
 MFA hardens the authorization process with secure identity access management.

 - Eliminate privileged accounts and local admin rights from endpoints.
 With ransomware and malware a constant threat, users with elevated privileges or admin accounts on their endpoints expose your network to serious risk.
 Drastically reduce the attack surface in one step by eliminating privilege elevation on workstations and other key endpoints.